How to set up Outlook calendars on the iPhone

 Microsoft acquired a former iOS app, called Accompli, which formed the base of the Outlook app.
 Everything that was good about it lives on, and it's a winner for getting at your Microsoft-stored important bits on the iPhone.

 If you'd prefer not to use the Outlook app, you can set up your services natively on the iPhone.
-The added benefit to this method is that some third-party calendar apps, such as the excellent Fantastical, will tap into the accounts stored on the phone.
-So it doesn't mean you're resigned to using Apple's stock apps.
+The added benefit to this method is that some third-party calendar apps, such as the excellent Fantastical, will tap into the accounts stored on the phone, so it doesn't necessarily mean you're resigned to using Apple's stock apps.

 Here's how to get up and running:

-- Tap on calendar.
+- Tap on Passwords & Accounts.

-- Tap on accounts.
+- Tap on Add account.

-- Tap on the outlook.com logo.
+Tap on the Outlook.com logo.

 - Sign in to your Microsoft Account.

-- Choose to sync calendars (and anything else you want such as email and contacts).
+- Choose to sync calendars (and anything else you want, such as email and contacts).

-With this setup on the iPhone, you'll be able to just use the stock apps with your Microsoft Account or third-party ones that need to hook into this information to operate.
+With this set up on the iPhone, you'll be able to just use the stock apps with your Microsoft Account or third-party ones that need to hook into this information to operate.

 Whichever of these two methods you use, you'll be well taken care of.